 - If you are not using the housing again soon, you should remove the o-ring and prepare it for storage.
 Repeat steps 1-3 of pre-dive maintenance, and then place the o-ring inside a new ziplock bag.
 Enclose the ziplock bag inside the housing so that it is not lost.

-*Note: As a general rule, insure your camera and lens if the cost of replacement exceeds yearly insurance payments.
+*Pro Underwater Photography Tip: As a general rule, insure your camera and lens if the cost of replacement exceeds yearly insurance payments.
 Housings will not offer a replacement for your equipment if the housing malfunctions and leaks during a dive.
 Divers Alert Network (DAN) offers adequate equipment insurance.

-We talked earlier about the importance of shooting in RAW image format to correctly post-process our images.
-Below, we discuss the process of editing your photos.
+We talked earlier about the importance of shooting in RAW image format to correctly post-process our underwater images.
+Below, we discuss the process of editing your underwater photos.
 While this is not an in-depth guide, it will cover the essential steps and considerations in the following order:

 - Choosing the Keepers and Weeding Out the Rest